-Oral health is directly tied to overall health and fitness — as a dentist, you can play a role in patients’ general well-being.
-Central College students succeed in securing acceptance into dental schools with help from an on-campus pre-health coordinator, internship coordinator and academic advisers to ensure that you complete the required courses, maintain a GPA of 3.7 or higher and take advantage of many opportunities for professional development.
+Oral health is directly tied to overall health and fitness—as a dentist, you can play a role in patients’ general well-being.
+Central College students succeed in securing acceptance into dental schools with help from an on-campus pre-health adviser, internship coordinator and academic advisers to ensure that you complete the required courses, maintain a GPA of 3.7 or higher and take advantage of many opportunities for professional development.

 Although requirements vary at dental schools, a strong foundation in the natural and social sciences as part of a well-rounded liberal arts education is considered excellent preparation.
 Central’s pre-dentistry program prepares you to pursue dental education in graduate school.
-With the help of your adviser, you will choose a major such as biology or chemistry that best prepares you for further study.
+With the help of your adviser, you will choose a major that best prepares you for further study.